- About the Artist

 Christina “Farphyni” Maisl is a self-taught symbolist and fantasy artist, born on the 30th of May 1996, in Austria.

 To keep her absolute artistic freedom, she decided to keep art as her hobby and is currently studying biotechnology.
+She got her bacherlor degree in 2018.

 Though being an artist that mainly draws and paints, Farphyni also designs and sews costumes and bags, weaves fabrics, creates leathercrafts and sculptures.
 Farphyni is always eager to try out new things!